 1 ½ cups little neck clams

 ½ teaspoon cayenne pepper

-salt & pepper
+salt and pepper to taste

-time: 40 minutes
+time: 45 minutes